 In September 2018, Domino’s launched a nationwide marketing campaign called Paving for Pizza.
 The basic premise was that potholes were causing the systematic destruction of pizzas during delivery, so Domino’s built an app that allowed customers to report potholes which Domino’s would then fix.
-In the weeks following the launch, the campaign got a lot of buzz and with good reason.
+In the weeks following the launch, the campaign got a lot of buzzes and with good reason.

 Potholes are ubiquitous in cities across America.